Tech-army2023/APNA-SCHOLARSHIP/Readme.md

 A: To change the images in the slideshow, simply replace the src attribute of the img elements in the slide elements.

-Q: How do I change the video that is played?

-A: To change the video that is played, replace the src attribute of the video element in the video-container element.

 Q: How do I change the chatbot configuration?